 On another sunny day, this time in October, not quite six months after the rematriation ceremony, about 50 people gathered in a 15-acre hay field on Tyendinaga’s York Road.
 Surrounded by trees just starting to show their fall colours, this was the land the community had allocated to Ratinenhayén:thos.
 A path at the back of the field leads directly to the community offices, not far from the library housing the newly formed Kenhte:ke Seed Sanctuary and Learning Centre and the Passing of the Seeds Wampum belt.
 It was a weekend morning, children were running around enjoying the open space, older people had come too, out of curiosity and to get some gardening tips, and Ratinenhayén:thos members were there to witness the first seed harvest.
 As the group gathered around the raised garden beds, Cate pointed out flowers planted to attract pollinators and a bed of sweet grass grown for ceremonies.
 Cate was there to show everyone how to harvest tomato seeds to be followed by a sampling of salsa made from freshly picked tomatoes.

 Emma Brant-Edwards was there that day.
-The 13-year-old grade nine student at Eastside Secondary in Belleville and Ratinenhayén:thos member, Emma had attended every meeting.
+A student at Eastside Secondary in Belleville, Emma was a Ratinenhayén:thos member from the beginning.
 “I’ve gardened all my life,” she said.
 “I just like learning about how my seeds grow.
 Some seeds are specific to the Mohawk culture and if no one plants them and saves the seeds there’s not going to be any for the people in the future.”

-It has been a year now since the Easter Monday ceremony.
-It is easy to drive by the field on York Road without noticing anything different except for the modest sign marking the Ratinenhayén:thos site, but there is a lot going on.
-Once the ground thaws this sign will be replaced by a bigger one, thanks to a donation from Drystone Canada, one of many private donations to the project so far.
+It has been more than a year now since the Easter Monday ceremony.
+The field on York Road is coming to life.
+A modest sign marks the Ratinenhayén:thos site, soon to be replaced with a much larger one, thanks to a donation from Drystone Canada and Topsy Farms, two of many private donations to the project so far.
 The sign will mark the site of the first, and so far, only Indigenous owned and operated not-for-profit seed sanctuary growing live seeds in Canada.

-Beneath the thawing soil the second crop of garlic planted last fall will soon sprout and more beds are growing, even with the complications of social distancing, thanks to volunteers who responded to the Kenhte:ke Seed Sanctuary and Learning Centre website has already posted messages looking for volunteers for spring planting.
+The second crop of garlic planted last fall has sprouted and more beds are growing, even with the complications of social distancing, thanks to volunteers who responded to the Kenhte:ke Seed Sanctuary and Learning Centre’s call for help with spring planting.
 Soon the Passing of the Seeds Wampum belt will be brought out to renew the commitment from volunteers like Emma to nurture the plants, save the seeds, and pass on the knowledge.
 With little fanfare an act of reconciliation has taken place here and the seeds have found their way home.